PruthviAsadi/Flow-AI-Assignment-Personal-Expense-Tracker/README.md

 2. **Install Dependencies**
-   Make sure you have Node.js, Sqlite and npm installed.
+   Make sure you have Node.js, Sqlite, Git and npm installed.
 Run the following command to install the necessary packages: npm install express sqlite3 body-parser